seosgithub/flok/docs/services/vm.md

 ["M", ehash]

 #Entry Move
-#efrom_index - The index, an integer, that the entry was located at.
+#to_index - The index, an integer, that the entry should be insertad at
-#eto_index - The index, an integer, that the entry is now located at.
+#eid - The id of the entry to be moved to the to_index
-[">", efrom_index, eto_index]
+[">", to_index, eid]

 #Head or next pointer changed
 ["HEAD_M", new_head_id]